Financial-Times/concordances-rw-dynamodb/README.md

 * Checks that DynamoDB table is accessible, using parameters supplied on service startup.

 See the api/api.yml for the swagger definitions of these endpoints

-## Other information
-TODO
-_Anything else you want to add._

-_e.g.
-(NB: this example may be something we want to extract as it's probably common to a lot of services)_

 ### Logging